Forbidden Induced Subgraph Characterization of Word-Representable Co-bipartite Graphs: Definitions and Preliminaries

 \subsection{Matrices}

 All matrices considered in this article are \emph{binary}, that is, every entry of each matrix is either $0$ or $1$.
 Each row $r$ of a matrix $M$ is defined as the set of columns of $M$ having a $1$ in row $r$.
 Let $M$ be an $m \times n$ matrix.
 The rows and columns of $M$ are labeled by the sets $\{r_1, r_2, \ldots, r_m\}$ and $\{c_1, c_2, \ldots, c_n\}$, respectively.
 The \emph{complement} of a row $r_i$ is obtained by interchanging $0$s and $1$s in that row.
 The \emph{complement} of $M$, denoted by $\overline{M}$, is the matrix obtained from $M$ by complementing every row of $M$.
+A row or a column is said to be \emph{trivial} if it consists entirely of $0$s or entirely of $1$s.

 If $a$ is a binary sequence of length $k$, we denote by $a \miop M$ the matrix obtained from $M$ by complementing all rows $r_i$, $i \in [k]$, such that $a_i = 1$.
 Let $M$ and $M'$ be matrices.
 The matrix $M$ is said to \emph{contain} $M'$ as a \emph{configuration} if some submatrix of $M$ equals $M'$ up to permutations of rows and columns.
 We say that $M$ and $M'$ \emph{represent the same configuration} if they are equal up to permutations of rows and columns.
 If $M$ is a matrix, then $M^*$ denotes the matrix obtained from $M$ by adding an empty column.